cshum/levi/README.md

 ### .pipeline(obj, callback)

-Underlying text processing pipeline of index and query, which extracts text data from a serializable `obj` object into tokens.
+Underlying text processing pipeline of index and query, which extracts text tokens from a serializable `obj` object.

 ```js
 lv.pipeline([